chicagopython/CodingWorkshops/problems/py101/testing/README.md

     pytest -s

-While we do not go into much depth of what can be achived by pytest (coming soon to a future project night), here is one cool feature you will enjoy.
+While we do not go into much depth of what can be achieved by pytest (coming soon to a future project night), here is one cool feature you will enjoy.

-Say you have hundreds of tests (unlikley for this exercise), you can easily parallelize those tests by
+Say you have hundreds of tests (unlikely for this exercise), you can easily parallelize those tests by

     pytest -n3